Denzil Douglas: Post-premiership

 After losing the 2015 general election he remained active in politics as leader of the opposition.
 Prior to the 2020 general election, Douglas had not put in place a succession plan for new leadership of the SKNLP despite calls to resign.

 In 2021, Douglas decided to step down as leader of the SKNLP, while remaining the parliamentary leader of the opposition.
 At the national SKNLP convention on 28 November 2021, party chairman Terrance Drew was elected as his successor.

-On 15 August 2022 he joined the Drew ministry as Minister of Foreign Affairs.
+On 15 August 2022, Douglas joined the Drew ministry as Minister of Foreign Affairs.